 margin: 1em 2em uses physical directions, so it

 If you do not need to support vertical writing modes, this will get

 your pretty far.
-The only things you need to find workarounds for are
+The only thing you need to find a workaround for is

 script from 2016.

 Vertical writing modes are not quite there yet.
 If you need to support them you will have to put in some extra effort.
 But it doesn’t hurt to get into this mode of thinking already.
 It will come sooner or later.

 And finally: Don’t be dogmatic about this.
 There might be cases in which you actually do want physical dimensions.
 I really think these will be rare exceptions though.